 What does a miscarriage look like at 1 week?

 If you’re 1 week pregnant, your body is still in pregnancy preparation mode, so there’s no embryo just yet.

-At this stage, bleeding could just be down to your uterus cleaning house and shedding lining to make way for your incoming guest – very similar symptoms to your period.
+At this stage, bleeding could just be down to your uterus cleaning house and shedding lining to make way for your incoming guest – essentially, since fertilization hasn’t happened yet, bleeding at one week would be an early period.